scvalex/ltc/docs/final.md

 choices relate to data replication.
 We begin with the data interface LTc exposes.

-When people talk about "relational", "NoSQL", or "logical" databases, they are referring to the ways users can access stored data.
+When people talk about "relational", "NoSQL", or "object" databases, they are referring to the ways users can access stored data.
 Traditionally, the main paradigm has been relational, but with the advent of the Web over the past decade, key-value stores have been